Sunday, October 21, 2012

 Sikkim Postal History: Those early years - iii

-The stamp is printed by India Security Press in Nasik using the photogravure process.
+The stamp is printed by India Security Press in Nasik using photogravure.
 It was the first time in the history of Indian postage stamps that a theme from Sikkim was introduced on an Indian postage stamp.
-For the last few years, efforts were made to feature individual themes from Sikkim.
+For the last few years, efforts have been made to feature individual themes from Sikkim.
 Along these lines, various tourist destinations, including Rumtek Monastery, Changu (Tsangu) Lake, Guru Dongmor Lake, Nathula Pass, and the cultural diversity of Sikkim, were discussed, but it was the more popular Changu (Tsangu) Lake that made history.
-Changu Lake has without a doubt been a major tourist attraction over the years.
+Changu Lake has, without a doubt, been a major tourist attraction over the years.
 Its incomparable scenic beauty reflects the charisma of the small state of Sikkim.

-Sikkim has been fighting for its presence on Indian postal stamps for more than thirty years since the state joined the Indian Union.
+Sikkim has been fighting for its presence on Indian postal stamps for over thirty years since the state joined the Indian Union.
 Apart from four Mt.
-Kanchenjunga stamps on three separate occasions (1955, 1978, and 1988), Red Panda (1955), Blood Pheasant (1963), Flora and Fauna of North East India (2006), a single illustration of Yumthang valley in the 1982 Himalayan Flowers First Day Cover, and a handful of Sikkim Special Covers, it was a long wait for Sikkim Philately to rejoice.
+Kanchenjunga stamps on three separate occasions (1955, 1978, and 1988), Red Panda (1955), Blood Pheasant (1963), Flora and Fauna of North East India (2006), a single illustration of Yumthang Valley in the 1982 Himalayan Flowers First Day Cover, and a handful of Sikkim Special Covers, it was a long wait for Sikkim Philately to rejoice.

 Despite the fact that Sikkim first made its presence felt in the world of philately way back in 1935.
 This was.
-This was when, in this small Himalayan kingdom, a unique postal experiment was conducted by a man named Stephen Hector Smith.
-The postal experiment got popular with the name "Sikkim Rocketmail Experiment" in 1935.
+This was when a unique postal experiment was conducted by a man named Stephen Hector Smith in this small Himalayan kingdom.
+The postal experiment became popular with the name "Sikkim Rocketmail Experiment" in 1935.

 Although few people know or remember it, Sikkim was home to a unique experiment in mail delivery.
 In fact, Sikkim was one of the very few nations in the world during the reign of Chogyal, Sikkim's king, to accomplish this ambitious achievement.
 Among the items sent from the rockets to the confined destinations were parcels, letters, and other items.
 Rocket mail was being sent across the rivers.

 Stephen Hector Smith, an Indian rocket mail pioneer, chose Sikkim for his experiment due to its geographical features and mountains.
-Sikkim is also the first country in the world to successfully dispatch by means of a rocket, a parcel containing small quantities of such useful articles as medicine, tobacco, tea, sugar, etc. Those who helped the Sikkim Rocket experiment succeed included Chogyal Tashi Namgyal, CE Dudley, the General Secretary to the Chogyal, Tashi Dadul Densapa, the Private Secretary, Rai Sahib Faqir Chand Jali, the state engineer, and F Williamson, the British Political Officer.
+Sikkim is also the first country in the world to successfully dispatch a parcel containing small quantities of useful articles, such as medicine, tobacco, tea, sugar, etc., by means of a rocket.
+Those who helped the Sikkim Rocket experiment succeed included Chogyal Tashi Namgyal, CE Dudley, the General Secretary to the Chogyal, Tashi Dadul Densapa, the Private Secretary, Rai Sahib Faqir Chand Jali, the state engineer, and F Williamson, the British Political Officer.

 No comments: